ria-ee/X-Road-EE-docs/md/ig-ss_x-road_v6_security_server_installation_guide.md

 ### 3.5 Configuring Configuration Backup Encryption

 It is possible to automatically encrypt Security Server configuration backups.
-Security server uses The GNU Privacy Guard (https://www.gnupg.org) for backup encryption and verification.
+Security Server uses The GNU Privacy Guard (https://www.gnupg.org) for backup encryption and verification.
 Backups are always signed, but backup encryption is initially turned off.
 To turn encryption on, please override the default configuration in the file `/etc/xroad/conf.d/local.ini`, in the `[proxy]` section (add or edit this section).